toaderflorin/eksia/_posts/2017-06-20-redux-async-flow.markdown

 ![image-title-here](/images/redux.png){:class="img-responsive center-image"}

-Redux is heavily inspired by Elm, which is a functional programming language, and it takes quite a few ques from it - the application state reducer (in a real application, we are actually chaining multiple reducers into a big one, because otherwise the whole thing would become unwieldy very fast), needs to be a *pure* function - which means it's not allowed to have *side-effects*.
+Redux is heavily inspired by Elm, which is a functional programming language, and it takes quite a few cues from it -- the application state reducer (in a real application, we are actually chaining multiple reducers into a big one, because otherwise the whole thing would become unwieldy very fast), needs to be a *pure* function - which means it's not allowed to have *side-effects*.
 An action is just a plain object - the only requirement is that this object has to have a *type* property.
 An action creator is just a plain JS function that returns an action object.
 It looks something like this: